Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Methodology

 \paragraph{Intermediate Fine-Tuning.} Fine-tuning a model on an intermediate task before a downstream task can improve the model's performance on the latter \citep{phang2018sentence, vu-etal-2020-exploring, pruksachatkun2020intermediate}.
 The downstream task is also referred to as the target task.
 This is called intermediate fine-tuning and can lead to successful knowledge transfer for similar intermediate and target tasks.
 Building on prior work on transfer learning, we use intermediate fine-tuning to transfer arithmetic abilities to mathematical reasoning.

-Unlike natural language, mathematical computations are precise and do not contain redundancies, typically requiring more training examples for effective learning compared to NLP tasks.
+Unlike natural language, mathematical computations are precise and do not contain redundancies, typically requiring more training examples for effective learning than NLP tasks.
 When a model is fine-tuned on a reasoning dataset, it must simultaneously learn to generate correct reasoning steps and arithmetic computations.
-Moreover, datasets like GSM8k contain a limited number of examples, restricting both the quantity and diversity of arithmetic computations.
+Moreover, datasets such as GSM8k contain a limited number of examples, restricting both the quantity and diversity of arithmetic computations.
 This limitation often leads to arithmetic errors during inference.
 To address these challenges, we adopt a two-step training approach.
 First, we fine-tune the model on an arithmetic dataset, allowing it to learn a broad range of numerical computations across diverse values.
 This intermediate fine-tuning ensures that the model develops a strong foundation in arithmetic.
 Following this, the model is fine-tuned on a reasoning dataset, where it focuses on applying its pre-learned arithmetic skills rather than learning them from limited examples.
-This two-step process leads to fewer arithmetic errors during mathematical reasoning compared to models directly fine-tuned on a reasoning dataset, leading to more accurate and reliable performance.
+This two-step process yields fewer arithmetic errors during mathematical reasoning than models directly fine-tuned on a reasoning dataset, leading to more accurate and reliable performance.

 \paragraph{Instruction Tuning.} We also explore the impact of incorporating an arithmetic dataset during post-training, which involves additional training on vast corpora of text.
-In particular, we focus on instruction tuning--a post-training technique to enhance the ability of pre-trained large language models to follow human instructions more effectively \citep{wei2021finetuned, chung2024scaling}.
-This process involves fine-tuning a pre-trained model on a diverse set of instructions and their responses.
+In particular, we focus on instruction tuning, a post-training technique to enhance the instruction-following ability of pre-trained models \citep{wei2021finetuned, chung2024scaling}.
+This process involves fine-tuning a pre-trained model on a diverse set of instructions and the corresponding responses.
 The fine-tuning mixture typically contains examples from a wide range of tasks, including the mathematical reasoning domain.
-To strengthen the arithmetic capabilities of the model, we include a synthetic arithmetic dataset in this mixture.
+To strengthen the arithmetic capabilities, we include a synthetic arithmetic dataset in this mixture.
 Similar to intermediate fine-tuning, this process improves the model's arithmetic proficiency and enhances mathematical reasoning performance by enabling more accurate numerical computations within reasoning tasks.